 Winn-Dixie pharmacies are now able to administer the COVID-19 vaccine.
 Our pharmacists are experienced in safely providing immunizations, such as flu, shingles and pneumonia.
 As always, we follow all CDC and state recommended guidelines.
+Due to the high demand for vaccines, there may be an increased wait time for walk-ins.
 Schedule your appointment to save time.
-Walk-ins are always welcome!
 To save time, download our consent form now.

 Stay up-to-date with the latest information from the CDC

 Find the most up-to-date information from your state’s health department